Andenne

 Andenne (/fr/; Andene) is a city and municipality of Wallonia located in the province of Namur, Belgium.

 On January 1, 2006, Andenne had a total population of 25,240.
-The total area is 86.17 km² which gives a population density of 292 inhabitants per km².
+The total area is 86.17 km^{2} which gives a population density of 292 inhabitants per km^{2}.
 The municipality, and the central city, extend on both sides of the river Meuse.

 The municipality consists of the following districts: Andenne, Bonneville, Coutisse, Landenne, Maizeret, Namêche, Sclayn, Seilles, Thon-Samson, and Vezin.